 Your best bet is to use ATMs connected to Japanese Post Bank (inside Post Offices), and Seven Bank (inside 7-Eleven convenience stores).
-You may also have some luck with ATMs from the AEON chain of supermarkets.
-You can also look out for a sign that says "Card Issued Overseas" or the International ATM service sign and card logos.

 This situation may improve ahead of the 2020 Olympics, as more banks move to connect to the international network.

 The modern city-state is full high-end restaurants, trendy nightclubs and shopping.
 So it’s no surprise there’s ATM access everywhere.
 If you look for an ATM with a Plus or Cirrus logo, you shouldn't have any problems using your Visa or MasterCard bank cards.
 And, you'll find that ATMs owned by the banks don't tend to charge local operator fees, so you'll only be hit by the ATM fee charged by your own bank.